Riverboat cruises to make their return to Vicksburg - The Vicksburg Post

 American Cruise Lines will return on March 25, when the American Jazz docks at 8 a.m.
 It is scheduled to depart at 5:30 p.m.
 The company has said the first cruise will only include 29 passengers and that future cruises are being limited to just 50 passengers.
 It also reported the visit will include only one planned excursion, a no-contact tour of the military park.

-American Cruise Lines, in information provided to the VCVB, did say that a majority of those taking part in the first cruise has received the COVID-19 vaccine.
+American Cruise Lines, in the information provided to the VCVB, did say that a majority of those taking part in the first cruise has received the COVID-19 vaccine.
 American Queen Steamboat Company said that beginning July 1, anyone boarding a cruise must have had the vaccine.

 Also, when passengers arrive in Vicksburg, they will be required to abide by local COVID-19 protocols and civil emergency orders.